IoTDevID: A Behavior-Based Device Identification Method for the IoT: Related Work

 \textit{IoTSense}~\cite {bezawada2018behavioral} used selected features of IoT Sentinel based on their own design assessment, namely 17 protocol-based features which reflect device behavior.
 They also added three payload-related features, notably payload length and entropy.
 This feature list was applied to five packets for each device to produce a 100-member fingerprint, as an average of five packets were found to make up a session in this study.
 The packets are presumably merged according to common MAC address, though this is not explicitly stated in the paper.
-As a result of this study, per device recall of 93--100\% and an average accuracy of 99\% were achieved using GB, DT and kNN.
+As a result of this study, per device recall of 93--100\% and an average accuracy of 99\% were achieved.
 While some comparisons are made with the work of IoT Sentinel, the evaluation of IoTSense used a much smaller number of devices (i.e., 10 vs.\@ 31).
 In addition, the IoTSense experiment set began with 14 devices, though only 10 devices were used for the evaluation as four devices did not produce sufficient data for the analysis approach that was used.

 Sivanathan et al.~\cite{sivanathan2018classifying} used the data obtained from a reasonably large variety of 28 IoT devices (such as cameras, lights, plugs, motion sensors, appliances and health-monitors) during six months to classify IoT devices.
 Eight features were used for the classification: flow volume, flow duration, average flow rate, device sleep time, server port numbers, domain name server (DNS) queries, network time protocol (NTP) queries and cipher suites.
-NB was used in the first step of the two-step classification system and RF was used in the second step.
 As a result, 28 IoT devices were classified with an accuracy of 99.88\%.
 However, four devices from the dataset were not used, and some elements of the feature set were too specific, thereby not focusing on device behavior, e.g., port numbers, DNS queries, and cipher suites.